Nia Long: Early life

-Long was born in Brooklyn, New York City, to Talita Long (née Gillman), a teacher and printmaker, and Doughtry Long, a high school teacher and poet.
+Long was born on October 30, 1970, in Brooklyn to Talita Long (née Gillman), a teacher and printmaker, and Doughtry Long, a high school teacher and poet.
 Her mother is of Trinidadian descent.
 She has an older half-sister, the actress and comedian known as Sommore.
 When Long was two years old, her parents divorced.
-She accompanied her mother who moved to Iowa City, Iowa, to study fine arts.
+She accompanied her mother, who moved to Iowa City, to study fine arts.

-When Long was seven, her mother moved to South Los Angeles, as she planned to marry there.
+When Long was seven, her mother moved to South Los Angeles, where she planned to marry.
 She and her fiancé called off the wedding, but Talita chose to stay in Los Angeles.
 Long's father resided in Trenton, New Jersey.
 She was bused from South LA to Paseo Del Rey Elementary School in Playa Del Rey from 3rd grade through 6th grade, and attended St. Mary's Academy in Inglewood, California.
 In addition to her academic classes, she studied ballet, tap, jazz, gymnastics, guitar, and acting.
 She graduated from Westchester High School in Los Angeles in 1989.